NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 -I nixos-config=./configuration.nix
 ```

-This command builds the attribute `vm` using the version of Nixpkgs as using the [short form for channels](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#env-NIX_PATH) and using the NixOS configuration as specified in the relative path.
+This command builds the attribute `vm` from the `nixos-22.11` release of NixOS, using the NixOS configuration as specified in the relative path.

 <details><summary> Detailed explanation </summary>

 The first optional argument of [nix-build](https://nixos.org/manual/nix/stable/command-ref/nix-build.html) is a path to the derivation that you want to build.
-By using `'<nixpkgs>'` you use a named search path that can be defined using the [`NIX_PATH` environment variable](https://nixos.org/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH) or the `-I` option.
+With `'<nixpkgs>'` Nix is instructed to resolve the search path defined with the [`NIX_PATH` environment variable](https://nixos.org/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH) or the [`-I` option](https://nixos.org/manual/nix/unstable/command-ref/opt-common.html#opt-I).
-To build the virtual machine attribute you want to make use of the attributes provided by NixOS in the Nixpkgs, therefore you use `'<nixpkgs/nixos>'`.
+The virtual machine setup is provided by NixOS, which is part of the `nixpkgs` repository, therefore we use `'<nixpkgs/nixos>'`.
+The [-A option](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-attr) specifies the attribute to pick from the provided [Nix expression `<nixpkgs>`](nix-language#search-path).
+To build the virtual machine, you choose the `vm` attribute `as defined in [nixos/default.nix](https://github.com/NixOS/nixpkgs/blob/7c164f4bea71d74d98780ab7be4f9105630a2eba/nixos/default.nix#L19).
-The [-I](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-I) option allows you to set search paths.
+The [-I option](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-I) adds search paths.
-In this example, you use it to explicitly set `nixpkgs` to refer to a specific version of NixOS and to set `nix-config` to the configuration.nix file in your current folder.
+Here we set `nixpkgs` to refer to a specific version of NixOS and to set `nix-config` to the `configuration.nix` file in the current directory.
-The [-A](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-attr) option allows you to specify which attribute to build.
-To build the virtual machine, you choose the attribute `vm`.
-The `vm` attribute is inhereted from `eval.config.system.build` as defined in the [nixos/default.nix](https://github.com/NixOS/nixpkgs/blob/7c164f4bea71d74d98780ab7be4f9105630a2eba/nixos/default.nix#L19).

 :::{admonition} NixOS
 On NixOS you usually have a `$NIX_PATH` environment variable set up.
 You can use your current version of nixpkgs to build the virtual machine with this simpler command:[^nixosrebuild]